ariannamethod/heblm/README.md

    One alphabet, two numerical spaces.
 No other NLP system does this.

 **An AI that reads and counts in Hebrew.** Reads = extracts roots, generates text through root-level attention.
-Counts = gematria as a computational layer, the transformer literally calculates letter values.
+Counts = gematria as math computational layer, the transformer literally calculates letter values.

 ---